kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 - Bk1: ?

 ### Q152
-A 20-year-old woman presents with complaints of dark-coloured urine, pale stools and weight loss for a few weeks.
-On examination she has painless jaundice.
+A 20-year-old woman presents with complaints of dark-coloured urine, pale stools and *weight loss* for a few weeks.
+On examination she has *painless jaundice*.
-#### Answer: A. Carcinoma of the head of the pancreas - ?
+#### Answer: A. Carcinoma of the head of the pancreas - TRUE
+- Painless jaundice together with a history of weight loss is strongly suggestive of a malignancy
+- Together with an obstructive picture (*pale stools and dark urine*)
+	- Carcinoma of the head of the pancreas is the most likely diagnosis

 ### Q153
-A 10-year-old boy with known sickle cell disease presents with pain in the epigastric region.
-On examination he has jaundice.
+A 10-year-old boy with known sickle cell disease presents with pain in the *epigastric* region.
+On examination he has *jaundice*.
-#### Answer: D. Haemolytic anaemia - ?
+#### Answer: D. Haemolytic anaemia - *FALSE* = B. Gallstones
+- Jaundice in children with sickle cell disease can be due to red cell haemolysis
+- However, coupled with episodes of epigastric pain and an obstructive picture
+	- Most likely diagnosis is gallstone obstruction of the common bile duct
+		- as pigment bile stones are common

 ### Q154
 A known intravenous drug misuser with a history of hepatitis B presents with jaundice and loss of weight.
 Blood tests reveal raised α-fetoprotein.
 He admits sharing needles with other drug misusers.
-#### Answer: F. Primary liver carcinoma - ?
+#### Answer: F. Primary liver carcinoma - TRUE
+- Sharing of needles among intravenous drug misusers is a serious risk factor for hepatitis B and C
+	- both of which predispose to the development of hepatocellular cancer in later years
+- Alpha-fetoprotein is a marker for this cancer, although it is also raised in hepatoma

 ## Q155-156: Theme: Knee Injuries